 about

-Siouxzi Connor is an Australian-born writer and filmmaker.
+Siouxzi Connor is an Australian-born writer and experimental filmmaker, based in Berlin.

-Her first solo book was published by Repeater Books and distributed by Penguin Random House in early 2017, titled ‘Little Houses, Big Forests (desire is no light thing).’
-It was launched with an accompanying film and artworks, ‘In the dark, dark room’, made in collaboration with Uferlos Studios Berlin: in London at the Tenderbooks Gallery, in New York at Spoonbill Books, and at Radio Free Alice in Sydney.
+Siouxzi’s first solo book was published by Repeater Books in 2017, titled ‘Little Houses, Big Forests (desire is no light thing)’, and was launched with an accompanying film and artworks, titled ‘In the dark, dark room’, in London at the Tenderbooks Gallery, in New York at Spoonbill Books, and at Radio Free Alice in Sydney.
 It received coverage on the BBC World Service.
 Extracts from her first novel were published by Turia & Kant (Wien/ Berlin) as part of the volume “Tension/ Spannung”.

 She is also a former research fellow of the ICI, having undertaken a fellowship concerning the spatial, temporal and sexual tensions within psychoanalytic films and subsequently completing an experimental narrative film titled ‘The Dangers’ as a direct response to her research.
 Her subsequent research, with the Department of Gender and Cultural Studies at the University of Sydney, looked at the gendering and sexualising of natural landscapes in film, literature and art.
-The work enquired, from a posthuman, postfeminist, material ecocritical perspective, how the story-making process could be used to advocate for more-than-human nature.
 The research encompassed a residency at the Library of Water, Iceland, following in the footsteps of Roni Horn, Anne Carson and Rebecca Solnit.

 (image by tristan still )